andrewchidden/btt-presets/README.md

 * `BTT_EVENTKIT_CALENDAR_NAMES` is the comma-delimited, case-sensitive list of calendar names to check for upcoming events.
 If not specified, all calendars are checked.
 * `BTT_GIT_WORKING_DIR` is the working directory to use for macro-triggered Git operations and diff statistics.
 If not specified, Git commands will fail.
+* `BTT_EVENTKIT_MAXLENGTH` is the maximum length of the calendar text status.
+Long event names will be truncated in the middle with an ellipsis.
+If not specified, defaults to 40.

 **System**